faffonso/faffonso/README.md

 ### Hi there!
 I'm Francisco Affonso 👋

 - I'm currently part of **[SEMEAR]** and an undergraduate student in mechatronics engineering at the **[University of São Paulo]**.
-- Currently studying and developing optimal control focused on path tracking for mobile robots, Utilizing technologies geared towards robotics like Robot Operating System (ROS), CasADI, PyTorch and IPOPT.
+- Currently studying and developing optimal control focused on path tracking for mobile robots, utilizing technologies like ROS, CasADI, PyTorch and IPOPT.
   - Iterative Linear Quadratic Regulator (iLQR/DDP).
   - Model Predective Control (MPC).
   - Model Predictive Path Integral (MPPI).